om27fa06/OurBlog/README.md

 # OurBlog
-The OurBlog is a public and open blogging minimal web application that has a client side in Java.
+## OurBlog is a minimal, public and open blogging application that uses Java on the client-side.